The best ways to back up your largest files

 Amazon S3

-- Best to download files often: Standard Storage: $25/month with no additional fees to download or access your data.
+- Best to download files often: Standard Storage: $25/month plus $90 per terabyte to download data.

-- Best to download files once a month: Infrequent Access: $13.80/month, plus $10 per terabyte downloaded, and minimum storage of 1 month.
+- Best to download files once a month: Infrequent Access: $13.80/month, plus $10 per terabyte data retrievals fee along with $90 per terabyte download fee, and minimum storage of 1 month.

-- Best to download files once every 3 months: Glacier Instant Retrieval: $5/month, plus $30 per terabyte downloaded, and a minimum storage of 3 months.
+- Best to download files once every 3 months: Glacier Instant Retrieval: $5/month, plus $30 per terabyte data retrieval fee and $90 per terabyte download fee, and a minimum storage of 3 months.

-- Best to download files once every 3 months, if you’re ok waiting: Glacier Deep Archive: $2/month, plus a 12-hour delay and $24 per terabyte fee for downloads, and minimum storage of 6 months (plus per-file request fees that can add up quite a bit more than the base download pricing).
+- Best to download files once every 3 months, if you’re ok waiting: Glacier Deep Archive: $2/month, plus a 12-hour delay and $24 per terabyte fee data retrieval fee and $92.16 per terabyte download fee, and minimum storage of 6 months (plus per-file request fees that can add up quite a bit more than the base download pricing).

 Google Cloud Storage

-- Best to download files often: Standard Storage: $20/month with no additional fees to download or access your data.
+- Best to download files often: Standard Storage: $20/month plus $120 per terabyte (for most locations—more in China and Australia) to download data.

-- Best to download files once a month: Nearline Storage: $10/month, plus $10 per terabyte downloaded, and minimum storage of 1 month.
+- Best to download files once a month: Nearline Storage: $10/month, plus $10 per terabyte downloaded retrieval fee and $120 per terabyte (for most locations—more in China and Australia) to download data, and minimum storage of 1 month.

-- Best to download files once every 3 months: Coldline Storage: $5/month, plus $20 per terabyte downloaded, and minimum storage of 3 months.
+- Best to download files once every 3 months: Coldline Storage: $5/month, plus $20 per terabyte downloaded retrieval fee and $120 per terabyte (for most locations—more in China and Australia) to download data, and minimum storage of 3 months.

-- Best to download files once every 9 months: Archive Storage: $1.50/month, plus $50 per terabyte downloaded, and minimum storage of 1 year.
+- Best to download files once every 9 months: Archive Storage: $1.50/month, plus $50 per terabyte downloaded retrieval fee and $120 per terabyte (for most locations—more in China and Australia) to download data, and minimum storage of 1 year.

 Backblaze B2

-And then, the next-to-simplest option (though, worth noting, Backblaze only has servers in the US and EU):
+And then, the cheapest and next-to-simplest option (though, worth noting, Backblaze only has servers in the US and EU):

 - B2 Storage: $5/month, plus $10 per terabyte downloaded (first 1GB downloaded per day free), with no minimum storage length.